openchain/docs/docs/source/ledger-rules/general.rst

 Then funds are sent instead to ``/account/beta/``.

-.. note:: It is possible and recommended for security reasons to use a :ref:`check-only record <check-only-record>` with the goto record to make sure the value of the goto record is still valid when the transaction is validated.
+.. note:: It is possible and recommended for security reasons that the client application uses a :ref:`check-only record <check-only-record>` with the goto record to make sure the value of the goto record is still valid and hasn't changed when the transaction is validated.

 .. _asset-metadata: